deseretbook/activerecord_with_progress/README.md

 ## Usage

-Provides `_with_progress` overrides for several common ActiveRecord iteration methods.
-They are not guaranteed to have the same memory usage, computation requirements, or access patterns as the methods they emulate.
+Provides `_with_progress` wrappers (via `method_missing`) for several common ActiveRecord iteration methods.
+They should have, but are not guaranteed to have, the same memory usage, computation requirements, and access patterns as the methods they wrap.

 ```ruby
 SomeModel.all.each_with_progress do |record|